BryJamin/WickedWizard/README.md

 -Create TextureLoader Parameter.
 For usages in tests -Add in a Time Limit of sorts where we die if you run out of time.
 -Improve message banner to have an offset so you can change where it shows up.
-- Giblets. create an Ondeath that spawns out giblets when an enemies dies
-- Minion component, (can't drop loot))
 - Camera shake on explosion

 ###Bugs